 Originally from Côte d'Ivoire, Manuela is an international health specialist with expertise in epidemiology and newborn health.
 She is currently based at the London School of Hygiene and Tropical Medicine and has particular experience of working with remote communities in Ethiopia.

 Cristina is a teenage fundraiser with a lot of success under her belt and a passion for making a difference.
 As our schools champion and a secondary school student, she helps us to make sure that our resources and engagement with young people is attractive and socially provocative.

 British-Nigerian Chisom Emecheta is a medical doctor with a particular interest in women's health.
 She has gained a range of experience working in the UK, has worked in Somalia and Sierra Leone, and undertaken a range of community work on FGM awareness and prevention.

-Seday is a family law solicitor with a Master's in Children's Rights.
+Tseday is a family law solicitor with a Master's in Children's Rights.
 Originally from Ethiopia, she has an understanding of the issues affecting women in developing countries.
 She has volunteered extensively; currently, she mentors young women from disadvantaged backgrounds at our partner, the Baytree Centre, and is a volunteer legal adviser at a women’s charity in London in her spare time.
-Seday was previously Chair of Trustees at Wonder.
+Tseday was previously Chair of Trustees at WONDER.

 Botagoz is British of Kazakhstani heritage.
 Botagoz has over 20 years bilateral, public, government and private sector experience including at the World Bank and the UK Department for International Development.
 She holds a Master’s from the London School of Economics and Political Science and diploma of the CCF Impact and Institute of Leadership and Management in Geneva and speaks English, Kazakh, Russian, Uzbek, Kyrgyz and Tatar.